Weed management

 Integrated weed management

 Integrated weed management (IWM) combines different agronomic practices to reduce the reliance on any one weed control technique.
 Controlling weeds with only one or two techniques gives weeds the chance to adapt to those practices.
+Adopting IWM practices early is key, because the alternative of waiting until herbicide-resistant weeds become established could result in a much more challenging situation 15.
 Many examples of herbicide-resistant weeds exist on the Prairies, including cleavers with Group 2 resistance, kochia with Group 2 and Group 9 resistance, and wild oats and green foxtail with Group 1 resistance.

 As noted in the mitigating herbicide resistance – investigating novel integrated weed management systems study, early application of IWM can be key to effectiveness because waiting until resistance establishes (and densities increase) could result in management failure and loss of control.